 The RSS provides CPF members with monthly payouts to support a basic standard of living during retirement until your RA savings run out or when you turn 90, whichever is earlier.

-If you were not placed on CPF LIFE, you would be on the RSS.
-If you wish to join CPF LIFE to receive lifelong monthly payouts, you can choose to do so any time between your PEA and one month before you turn 80 years old.
-Regardless of which scheme you are on, you will receive a letter from CPF Board a few months before reaching your PEA with more information.
+If you are on the RSS and wish to join CPF LIFE to receive lifelong monthly payouts, you may do so any time between your PEA and one month before you turn age 80.

 CPF Lifelong Income for The Elderly (CPF LIFE)